genomicsclass/book/pages/confounding.md

 ## [6] "2003-01-16"
 ```

 This is an extraneous variable and should not affect the values in `geneExpression`.
-However, as we have seen in previous analyses it does appear to have an effect so we will explore this here.
+However, as we have seen in previous analyses, it does appear to have an effect.
+We will therefore explore this here.

 We can immediately see that year and ethnicity are almost completely confounded: